Measures to promote women and diversity concept

 Measures to promote women on the Management Board, the Supervisory Board and in executive positions

 UNIQA is convinced that a high degree of diversity can enhance its success on a sustainable basis.
-Diversity at management levels has a positive impact on corporate culture.
-We understand diversity as different nationalities, cultures and a collective of men and women.
+Diversity at management levels makes us successful together and has a positive influence on corporate culture.
+By diversity we mean different nationalities, cultures and a mix of women and men who together contribute to a “diversity of thought”.

-Over the course of 2017, the proportion of women on Management Boards and in senior executive positions throughout the Group remained constant at 25 per cent.
-The proportion of female managers in top positions in Austria, below the Management Board level, stands at precisely 20 per cent, while the proportion of women in Management Board functions in the international field is over 27 per cent.
+Over the course of 2018, the proportion of women on Management Boards and in senior executive positions throughout the Group amounted to 37.1 per cent.
+The proportion of female managers in top positions in office and field sales in Austria, below the Management Board level, stands at precisely 18.5 per cent, while the proportion of women in Management Board roles in the international area is over 28.6 per cent.

-UNIQA organises various group-wide leadership development programmes in which female executives too are prepared for future tasks and further career steps.
-Women make up 28 per cent of the participants in the SHAPE programme for leading managers, and even 42 per cent of the NEXT International programme for management talent of the next hierarchical level.
-In our executive programme for all Austrian managers NEXT AT, the proportion of female participants is 26 per cent.
+UNIQA organised various group-wide leadership development programmes in 2018 in which also female executives were prepared for future tasks and further career steps.
+Women make up 26 per cent of the participants in the SHAPE programme for leading managers, and 37 per cent in the NEXT International programme for management talent at the next hierarchical level.
+In our executive programme for all Austrian managers NEXT AT, the proportion of female participants was 24 per cent in 2018.